Slavery in Cuba: Gendered slavery

 A machismo historical perspective frames betrayal as one of the only possibilities for enslaved women's participation in insurrection, because it associates rebellion exclusively to masculine aggression.
 But despite enslaved women being viewed through this limiting lens, these women were known to have played a key role both in armed rebellion against slavery and in more subtle forms of resistance.
 One such leader was an enslaved woman named Carlota, who led a rebellion in the Triunvirate plantation in Matanzas in 1843.
 She is considered a pioneer in the Cuban fight against slavery.

-Enslaved women also practised methods of resistance that did not involve armed rebellion.
+Enslaved women also practiced methods of resistance that did not involve armed rebellion.
 Cuban oral histories and newspaper advertisements indicate a contingent of formerly enslaved women who escaped from their owners.
 And as in other Latin cultures, racial segregation was not strictly enforced between white men and the mulatta population in Cuba, so some enslaved Cuban women thus gained their freedom through familial and sexual relationships with white men.
 Men who took enslaved women as wives or concubines sometimes freed both them and their children.
 Free mixed-race people thus eventually began to constitute an additional Cuban social class in a stature beneath ethnic Europeans and above enslaved Africans.
 Both freedmen and free people of color, generally of mixed race, came to represent 20% of the total Cuban population and 41% of the non-white Cuban population.

-However, plantation owners also encouraged Afro-Cuban enslaved women to have children in order to reproduce their enslaved work force and replace people killed by the harsh conditions of slavery.
-Owners paired strong black men with healthy black women, even if they were immediate relatives, forcing them to have sex and “breed stock” of children.
+However, plantation owners also encouraged Afro-Cuban enslaved women to have children in order to increase their enslaved work force and replace people killed by the harsh conditions of slavery.
+Owners paired strong black men with healthy black women, even if they were immediate relatives, forcing them to have sex and "breed stock" of children.
 The children could then be sold for about 500 pesos, and also saved owners on the cost of importing additional enslaved people from Africa.
 Sometimes if the owners did not like the quality of the children, they separated the parents and sent the mother back to working in the fields.